ColtonBove/PokeleaguesOpen/README.md

 Online platform for pokemon draft leagues and tournaments.
 Made with Python Flask.
 Install python flask and make a virtual environment to run.
-(Contact me at jcb164@pitt.edu if you'd like to get in touch)
+(Contact me at jcb164@pitt.edu if you'd like to get in touch) Site is hosted online at www.pokeleagues.com